baiger/recipes/wiki/dumplings.md

 ### Steaming

-Steam the dumplings for 10-15 minutes after the water is boiling.
+Steam the dumplings for 10-15 minutes after the water starts boiling.

 ### Pan-Frying

 Start with hot pan and cold oil on medium heat.
 Swirl each dumpling in oil a bit to prevent sticking.
 After all the dumplings are placed in the pan, add a spoonful of water and cover the pan immediately.
 Let the dumplings cook for 5-7 minutes, covered.
 The bottom of the dumplings should be golden brown when they're done.

-## Sauce
+## Dips

+Properly flavoured dumplings are good on their own, but many condiments can also be added to enhance the flavour.

+Popular traditional dips include black vinegar, soy sauce, chili oil, and most of the time a combination of them.
+A Chengdu favourite, "Zhong Dumplings", is know for its iconic dip of [Sichuan spiced sweet soy sauce](sichuan-spiced-sweet-soy-sauce) and chili oil.
+Similarly, aside from chili, the oil can be infused with other spices and herbs for a flavourful dip.